rifatrakib/crawreilly/README.md

 5. Information about each individual book in *JSON* format, which is also the source of the URLs for the corresponding HTMLs, CSSs, and images, will be stored in a MongoDB collection called `book` along with some metadata.

+### Combining Resources into PDFs

+After running the `book` spider, you can *combine all corresponding resources* (HTMLs, CSSs, and images) for each individual book and create **one PDF per book** by running the following command:

+1. In the terminal, navigate to the project directory.

+2. Run the command `python services/pdfmaker.py`.
+This will *combine all the corresponding resources* (HTMLs, CSSs, and images) for each individual book and create **one PDF per book**.
+The PDFs will be saved in the `data/books` directory.

 ## Contributing

 Contributions are always welcome!
 Please follow these steps to contribute: